keyvanakbary/kiwwito.com/_posts/2010-05-24-integrate-geshi-with-php-applications.md

 Warning: GeSHi consumes high processing time, be careful.
 You can use a cache layer system in order to reduce it (is not the target of the article).

-One posible election for integrate GeSHi (previously <a href="http://sourceforge.net/projects/geshi/files/">downloaded</a>) in our PHP application is:
+One posible election for integrate GeSHi (previously [downloaded](http://sourceforge.net/projects/geshi/files/)) in our PHP application is:

 {% highlight php startinline %}
 require_once 'geshi/geshi.php';
 /**
- * Replace all founded codes with processed html
  * @param array $matchs matches
  * @return string replace code
  */